 From May through August the concerts begin at 7:30 p.m.
-September and October concerts begin at 7:00 p.m.
+The September concert will begin at 6:30 p.m.
 In case of inclement weather, the performance will take place in the Santa Fe Depot across the street from the park.
 Since permanent seating in the park is limited, the public is invited to bring lawn chairs or blankets and snacks.
 Pets on leashes are welcome.
 Restroom facilities are located in the Santa Fe Depot.

 During the evening, time will be scheduled for all to walk the world’s only heart-shaped labyrinth under the light of the full moon.
 The walk concludes with the traditional howl at the moon from the labyrinth goal.

 Full Moon Concert Dates 2022 (concert dates match full moon dates for Oklahoma

 Location: Heart in the Park, 301 East Grand, Tonkawa

 2022 Full Moon Concert season opens with Maple Union Sunday, May 15 at 7:30 pm